Health & Well-Being

 • Healthy attitudes about one’s strengths and weaknesses

-• Taking an active, positive approach toward changing one’s life situation and coping with adversity.
+• Taking an active, positive approach to changing one’s life situation and coping with adversity

 Aging well is not a test.
-Strive to age as well as possible, given your resources and life situation.
-Have:
+Strive to age as well as possible, given your resources and life circumstances.
+At its core, successful aging comes down to four things:

 1. Something to do.